nigini/stako/README.md

 This is a proof of concept project, where you can see a team view over Stack Overflow site.
 It uses Stack Overflow's API to retrieve data related to users, questions, and answers, to group activities around tags/technologies.

-It has two components: a Restful API (inside `qaworld-api` folder), and the Stacko website in the main folder.
+It has two components: a Restful API (inside `stako-api` folder), and the Stako website in the main folder.
 Both are built using Python3 and Flask.

 ## How to run it?